GLOBAL MARKETS-European bonds and stocks on the defensive before tight Greek vote

 "With liquidity thin and the Greek referendum coming up, not many would want to take large positions going into the weekend.
 The U.S. jobs report has taken the wind out of the sails for the dollar for the time being," said Alvin Tan, currency strategist at Societe Generale.

 Oil prices dropped as a rising U.S. rig count stoked fears of oversupply.
-Brent crude was down 45 cents at $61.62 a barrel, while U.S. crude was $56.56, down 37 cents.
+Brent crude futures were down 21 cents at $61.86 per barrel, while U.S. crude futures were $56.66.

-Spot gold bounced off a 3-1/2 month low.
-(Additional reporting by Anirban Nag, Liisa Tuhkanen and Alistair Smout in London; Editing by Ralph Boulton)
+Spot gold gained 0.2 percent to $1,168.26 an ounce.
+(Additional reporting by Anirban Nag, Liisa Tuhkanen and Alistair Smout in London; Editing by Catherine Evans)

 * India think-tank draft report suggests shift in green car policy